“On any given day,” wrote Thomas L. Friedman in The World is Flat, “2% of the world’s GDP can be found in UPS delivery trucks or package cars.”

 If you’re already dominating your domestic market, it’s time to start driving sales across borders.

-Because far too many merchants — especially those growing globally — miss the crucial first step in international fulfillment.
-That step isn’t about the people delivering your sales; it’s about where your products live before they head out the door …
+Unfortunately, far too many businesses miss the crucial first step in international fulfillment.
+That step isn’t about the people delivering your sales; it’s about where your products live before they head out the door: international warehouses.

-In an international supply chain, warehouses are your hubs.
+In a global supply chain, international warehouses are your hubs.

-Unfortunately, warehousing can be far more complex than setting up multiple storefronts or marketing campaigns.
-Not only will you face different rules and regulations in each country, you’ll also face language barriers and cultural differences (siesta time in parts of Spain are the real deal).
+Unfortunately, warehousing can be far more complex than setting up multiple storefronts or global marketing campaigns.
+Not only will you face different rules and regulations in each country, you’ll also face language barriers and cultural differences.

-And yet international warehousing is a crucial step in scaling your ecommerce brand overseas.
-The right warehouses — not just their locations, but the people who run them — enable you to cut both shipping costs and shipping times as well as deliver (pun intended) exceptional customer experiences.
+And yet, the right warehouses — not just their locations, but the people who run them — enable you to cut both shipping costs and shipping times as well as deliver (pun intended) exceptional customer experiences.

 For the most part, warehouses that are setup internationally will be located in global trade centers like Hong Kong, Los Angeles, and Houston.
 No matter where your headquarters and manufacturing are located, strategically placed warehouses let you easily cross borders throughout Asia, Europe, and North America.